tsouche/learn-kubernetes/tutorial-3-simple-app.md

 The output of the describe command is extensive and covers some concepts that we didn’t explain yet, but don’t worry, they will become familiar by the end of this bootcamp.

-> Note: the `describe` command can be used to get detailed information about most of the kubernetes primitives: node, pods, deployments.
-The describe output is designed to be human readable, not to be scripted against.
+> Note: the `describe` command can be used to get detailed information about most of the Kubernetes primitives: Node, Pods, Deployments.
+The described output is designed to be human readable, not to be scripted against.

-### 4.4 - Show the app in the terminal
+### 3.4.4 - Show the app in the terminal

 Recall that Pods are running in an isolated, private network - so we continue with the `kubectl proxy` command in a second terminal window (on port 8001).